dehydratedpotato/IOReport_decompile/README.md

-# IOReportReverseEngineer
+# (WIP) IOReportReverseEngineer
-### ⚠️ In Progress! ⚠️
 This repo is an attempt at reverse engineering the private IOReport framework for MacOS, using Objective-C.

-The IOReport is a means of logging power and performance metrics of system drivers and peripherals.
-It is used by tools such as [`powermetrics`](https://www.unix.com/man-page/osx/1/powermetrics/), as well as my own tool based on `powermetrics`, the [SocPowerBuddy](https://github.com/BitesPotatoBacks/SocPowerBuddy).
+The IOReport system is a means of logging power and performance metrics of system drivers and peripherals.
+It's private framework is a means of reading such data, and is used by Mac commands like [`powermetrics`](https://www.unix.com/man-page/osx/1/powermetrics/) and [`pmset`](https://en.wikipedia.org/wiki/Pmset#:~:text=On%20Apple%20computers%2C%20pmset%20is%20a%20command%20line,Darwin%206.0.1%20and%20Mac%20OS%20X%2010.2%20%22Jaguar%22.), as well as my own project, the [SocPowerBuddy](https://github.com/BitesPotatoBacks/SocPowerBuddy).
 ___
 This work is based from decompilation of closed source system binaries:
 - IOReportFamily.kext (decompiled with [Ghidra]())